Skip to main content

 Science

-The original science objectives of the OCO-2 mission were to collect the space-based measurements needed to quantify variations in the column averaged atmospheric carbon dioxide (CO2) dry air mole fraction, XCO2, with the precision, resolution, and coverage needed to improve our understanding of surface CO2 sources and sinks (fluxes) on regional scales (≥1000km) and the processes controlling their variability over the seasonal cycle.
-The OCO-2 mission has met these original objectives and is enabling new insights into Earth’s carbon cycle.
-OCO-2 continues to serve as a pathfinder mission that validates a space-based measurement approach and analysis concept that can be used for future systematic CO2 monitoring missions.
+Natural source and sinks: The original science objectives of the OCO-2 mission were to collect the space-based measurements needed to quantify variations in the column averaged atmospheric carbon dioxide dry air mole fraction, XCO₂, with the precision, resolution, and coverage needed to improve our understanding of surface CO₂ sources and sinks (fluxes) on regional scales (≥1000km) and the processes controlling their variability over the seasonal cycle.

 OCO-2 Animation: Global Sampling and Coverage